 - Proxy voting: Can improve AGM voting transparency between issues and investors

-- Post trade processing platform: Quorum blockchain can be used as a post trade processing platform for oil trading.
+- Post trade processing platform: It can be used as a post trade processing platform for oil trading.

 - Supply chain tracking: It can enable authorities to prove the authenticity of high priced goods by acting as a cryptographic provenance platform.